 - X Factor

-Reading books in school are organised into book bands.
+Reading books In Nursery, Reception and Year 1 are organised into book bands.
 Your child will be assessed by the class teacher and assigned a book band colour to choose their books from.
 As your child progresses they will be moved along the bands and you will be informed of the changes in their reading records.
 The books in each of these boxes have been banded to fit your child’s level, as well as offer a challenge for them to move to the next level.
 The books come from a range of different schemes so that your child has the opportunity to read lots of different types of books.

 We want to encourage you to change your child's book when you feel is necessary.
-In Mrs Ben Ghalba's and Miss Sibbald's class you are invited to come into class from 8:45am.
+In Nursery, Reception, Year 1 and 2 you are invited to come into class from 8:45am.
 Here you can change the book.
 The books are located near the main entrance into the classroom.
 Remember to write in your child's planner when you have read the book.

 Please ensure your child brings his or her reading book and planner to school every day.